 So what's up with my strange title for this article?
 It is a reference to the Infinite Monkey Theorem, which, in short, states that "a monkey hitting keys at random on a typewriter for an infinite amount of time will almost surely type any given text, including the complete works of William Shakespeare."
 The core idea is basically that if you type random letters for long enough you will eventually, by pure chance, produce complete words.
 Continue to do this indefinitely, and eventually you should get a complete text seemingly made with creative intent.

-You might recall having seen this on an early episode of The Simpsons were Mr. Burns shows Homer that he has a room with a thousand monkeys chained to a thousand typewriters while stating that "Soon, they'll have written the greatest novel known to man."
+You might recall having seen this on an early episode of The Simpsons were Mr. Burns shows Homer that he has a room with a thousand monkeys chained to a thousand typewriters while proudly stating that "soon, they'll have written the greatest novel known to man."
 He then inspects what one of the monkeys has written and reads; "It was the best of times, it was the blurst of times."
 Needless to say, Burns was not happy with the outcome of his scheme.

 Before ChatGPT the best you could do was a room full of monkeys.
+Copyright © 20th Century Fox Television |

 So what does this have to do with AI.
 Well, when you peek behind the curtain and look at text-writing software like ChatGPT or "art" software like Midjourney, what you will find is that so-called artificial intelligence is really just the algorithmic equivalent of a thousand monkeys on a thousand typewriters, typing for a thousand years until one of them accidentally, by pure mathematical chance, types out the entirety of Hamlet, or at least something quite similar.
 The only real difference here is that a computer, by the virtue of being a machine, can do this thousand year process in less than a second.
-And since it is designed to store data and receive feedback from its human users, it can quickly eliminate all the gibberish that is not wanted (such as "blurst") and therefore keep producing facsimiles of writing, paintings, etc.

 AI imagery ten years ago was a blurry, warped, nightmarish mess that was more mocked than admired by the small percentage of the general public that was paying attention to it.
 A prompter might type something as simple as "man standing in a room" and the virtual monkeys would produce some vaguely human-shaped blob standing in front of a mess of straight-ish lines that was the closest it could get to depicting a room.
 But eventually these blobs began to take on more human characteristics, and the rooms became genuine rooms.

-AI is no more "intelligent" than the predictive text software on your phone.
+AI is no more "intelligent" than the predictive text software on your phone. |

-Whenever you see some AI "art" or some complex ChaptGPT text online, you are effectively looking at the exact same technology as the predictive text software on your phone, just far more complex.
+Whenever you see some AI "art" or some complex ChaptGPT text online, you are effectively looking at the exact same technology as the predictive text software on your phone, just far, far more complex.
 But at its core, it is the exact same thing.
 Give a computer enough data, be it text or pixels, and it can now create something very detailed and seemingly complex.
 That is, until you start scratching the surface.

 AI is by its very nature incapable of genuine Creativity, it can only throw words or pixels together until it hits on something that resembles the real deal, and the more it learns to eliminate the undesirable outcomes, the more efficient this essentially mindless process will become.
 But, and this is a big but, it can never truly make something new.
 It can only imitate what has already been made.